It has been shown again and again that diets don’t work. Mostly because after losing weight people go back to their old eating patterns.

 Regardless, the best diet is the one you can stick to — one that is sustainable not only in loosing weight, but in maintaining weight after you are at a healthy weight for your goals.

-Can acupuncture help me loose weight?
+Can acupuncture help me lose weight?

 Chronic stress shifts a body’s metabolism toward depositing more deep abdominal (belly) fat, which is associated with increased risk of heart disease and other pathologies.
 Research shows that acupuncture reduces the body’s stress response (ie. normalizing the nervous system’s fight/flight activity).
 Healthy lifestyle choices aid not only in losing and redistributing weight, but also in preventing disease.